 19. Book West End Tickets either Far in Advance or on the Day

-There are two ways to find the cheap West End tickets, and that is booking them far in advance (as the closer to the date, the less expensive ones are usually all purchased), OR if you want really good seats but don’t want to pay full price, then you can chance it on the day.
+There are two ways to find the cheap West End tickets, and that is booking them far in advance from somewhere like London Theatre Direct (as the closer to the date, the less expensive ones are usually all purchased), OR if you want really good seats but don’t want to pay full price, then you can chance it on the day.

 There are a few booths across London, the Leicester Square one being the most famous, where you can get discounted theatre tickets the day of the show for many West End performances.

-Of course, this doesn’t fit into everyone’s schedule or planning-crazed mindsets (hello, that’s me), so just know if you do have a show in mind and want cheap tickets and don’t mind sitting high in the balcony, try to snag them as soon as possible.
+Of course, this doesn’t fit into everyone’s schedule or planning-crazed mindsets (hello, that’s me), so just know if you do have a show in mind and want cheap tickets and don’t mind sitting high in the balcony, try to snag them as soon as possible from London Theatre Direct.

 20. Use “999” as the Emergency Number